DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture1.md

 Not only can currency swaps contain a FX swap feature, but they can also contain a fixed-for-floating interest rate swap feature:
 - One party has borrowed at a fixed rate in one currency but now wants to now pay their loan at a floating rate in the other currency!
 - The other has borrowed at a floating rate in their currency but now wants to pay off their loan at a fixed rate in the other currency!
-This is termed a fixed-for-floating currency swap , and I think you get the idea of what fixed-for-fixed or floating-for-floating currency swaps are.
+This is termed a fixed-for-floating currency swap, and I think you get the idea of what fixed-for-fixed or floating-for-floating currency swaps are.

 ## Credit default swaps